 Each story we publish is distributed in a manner designed to maximize its impact.
 Many of our “deep dive” stories are offered exclusively to a traditional news organization, free of charge, for publication or broadcast.
-We published more than 80 such stories in 2012 with more than 25 different partners.
+We have had 104 publishing partners in our five and half years.
 Many are augmented with data rich “news applications” which, in turn, permit the localization of stories on the same subject by other news organizations.
 Almost all our stories are available for reprint under a Creative Commons license.
 A series of our stories won the 2011 Pulitzer Prize for National Reporting, the first such prize ever for stories not published in print.
 One of our stories was awarded a Pulitzer Prize for Investigative Reporting in 2010, the first such award to an online news organization.
 Another story, broadcast in partnership with This American Life, won a Peabody Award in 2013.
 Every story is published on this site.
 The site also features outstanding investigative reporting produced by others, sometimes with our annotation and follow-up, thus making our site both more of a destination and a tool to promote more good work in this field.

 We support each story we publish with an active and aggressive communications effort of our own, including regularly contacting reporters, editors and bloggers, encouraging them to follow-up on our reporting, and to link to our site and our work.

 The Sandler Foundation made a major, multi-year commitment to fund ProPublica at launch.
 Other philanthropic contributions have been received as well, and more are needed.
 Click here to donate.